ItsMeShane/2D_MAP_MAKER_V0.3/README.md

 Version 0.3 also contains many bug fixes, reworks and QOL improvements such as the following:

 -Drawing a rectangle no longer searches through every tile and checks if tile is contained within selection.
-Now we only search tiles between pointA (mouse press point) and pointB (mouse current point).
+Now we only search tiles between your mouse press and your current mouse point.

 -Fixed the "Undo" bug where it would get disabled after switching layers.
 This was due to the map losing focus after a button press.

 -Reworked zooming in and out.
 Before, the zooming effect was done by changing the scale of the tiles.
-This was flawed because zooming would drag to the left of the screen, and not relative to the mouse position.
+This was flawed because zooming in/out would drag the screen to the left, and it wasnt relative to the mouse position (which it now is).

--Changed how the properties grid and layer numbers are shown.
+-Changed how the grid and layer numbers are shown when tile properties is turned on.
 Instead of drawing an idividual square around each tile, we now just draw straight lines vertically and horizontally across the map.

 -Changed how the checkered background is drawn.
-We now only draw the background tile if there are no tiles to draw draw on top of it (cause you cant see it if theres a tile ontop of it).
+We now only draw the background tile if there are no tiles to draw draw on top of it (cause you cant see the background if there is a tile on top of it).

-There are a few more changes that were made but these were the major ones.
-Please let me know of suggestions, bugs, or problems you have.
+There are a few more changes that were made but these were just the major ones.
+Please let me know of any suggestions, bugs, or problems you might have.